markalston/set49mode/README.md

 		  the 49way mode, run mame, and then reset back to 8-way for your frontend again.

-clones.ini        My current clones.ini file for 0.118u3 but you should
+clones.ini        My current clones.ini file but you should
                   probably create your own using
                   mame -listclones > clones.ini